 (6) The payments in this row reflect accelerated vesting of any applicable performance-based RSU awards, based on actual performance.
-Performance was achieved at 0% for the 2017 and 2018 performance-based RSU awards.
+Performance was achieved at 0% for the 2017 and 2018 performance-based RSU awards, and 186.2% for the 2019 performance-based RSU awards.
 Performance was achieved at 100% for Vision 2020 LTI Awards and 2017 and 2018 performance-vesting RSU awards.